 For the times he’d prefer to sit, this adjustable farmhouse style bar stool (similar) is tucked under the desk.

 Home Office Accessories

 When it came to decorating this space, my main goal was to keep it simple.

-I started by hanging our Ikea curtains on the back wall to really cozy up the space.
+I started by hanging my favorite white curtains on the back wall to really cozy up the space.